freesurfer/AutomatedFreeSurfer/README.md

   ![Image 18-09-2023 at 07 47](https://github.com/cfatuesta/ENIGMA/assets/42354106/2b7a68fc-4eb7-4d45-9283-e2142f4b0859)
 - FreeSurfer must be installed, and the following scripts should be in your `SUBJECTS_DIR` path: `process_csv.py`, `merge_csv.py`, and `process_longitudinal.py`.
 - FreeSurfer's `freeview` and ImageMagick's `magick` command should be available in your system.
 To install ImageMagick, you can run: `brew install imagemagick`.
+- Make sure you have python3 installed (run python -version from your terminal to check which version you have.
+If its not python3, run:
+  - brew install pyenv
+  - pyenv install 3.10.10
+  - pyenv global 3.10.10

+** if you don't have homebrew (needed to be able to execute the "brew" commands) installed, run this before installing any package:
+  - /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 #### Instructions: